-In July, 2015, the EPA issued a final rule revising the definition of the term "WOTUS".
-The 2015 rule stretched the definition of WOTUS to its maximum supportable extent.
+In July, 2015, the EPA issued a final rule revising the definition of the term "WOTUS.
+The 2015 rule sought to stretch the definition to its maximum extent.
 The apparent intent was to reach the most headwaters and tributaries possible and thereby give the Clean Water Act the maximum supportable reach.
 The flaw in this approach is that the 2015 rule classified man-made infrastructure as waters of the United States including many water supply facilities.
 These include aqueducts, reservoirs, irrigation channels, infiltration basins, and pipelines connecting such facilities.